The purpose of this grant program is to

 control, and psychosocial cancer research - will be considered for

-ACS IRG Grants aim to entire young faculty to pursue cancer-related research problems and are reserved for
+ACS IRG Grants aim to entice young faculty to pursue cancer-related research problems and are reserved for

 applicants who are in their first few years as junior faculty members